dustinwilson/CoffeeScript-Save-to-JavaScript-TextMate-Command/README.md

 # CoffeeScript Save to JavaScript TextMate Command #

-This is a TextMate menu command that allows for autosaving of CoffeeScript files to JavaScript in the same folder the open CoffeeScript file is in.
+This is a TextMate menu command that allows for autosaving of CoffeeScript files to JavaScript in the same folder the open CoffeeScript file is in when using `⌘S`.
 Requires the default CoffeeScript bundle installed from the Bundles preferences.

 ## Installation ##